group-blog-1

 In addition, the impact of Apple’s iOS 14 changes has also affected who advertisers can reach on mobile devices.
 All apps within the Apple App Store will be required to utilize AppTrackingTransparency (ATT), which requests users’ consent to track their data and actions across apps and websites.

-For example, an ad run exclusively in Instagram Stories featuring fun, animated creative and using images/videos of Gen Z or Millennial-aged folks will be much more compelling for a younger demographic.
+For example, an ad run exclusively in Instagram Stories and Reels featuring fun, animated creative and using images/videos of Gen Z-aged folks will be much more compelling for a younger demographic.
 We run campaigns this way for credit unions that partner with universities to target incoming students.

 The inverse is also true; when we ran a credit card campaign promoting a travel rewards offer, excluding Instagram led to 75% reach in 25 to 54-year-olds, our target audience for this campaign.

 Facebook allows advertisers to upload their own lists of first-party data (email addresses, phone numbers, etc.) that can be matched with users’ data to find and target the exact people they want to reach.
-This is ideal for remarketing efforts to your current members, for improving share of wallet, or promoting a limited-time offer.
+This is ideal for remarketing efforts to your current members, improving your share of wallet, or promoting a limited-time offer.
+The creative below shows an effective way to promote a limited-time offer on a rewards credit card to your existing members.

-In this example, our credit union client used their own data to generate a list of folks who may be good candidates for a short-term line of credit.
+In a separate example, our credit union client used their own data to generate a list of folks who may be good candidates for a short-term line of credit.
 Essentially, they took the targeting into their own hands!
 Using this method, we generated 3 new accounts for just $200.

-There are still many platforms that allow the use of demographic and third-party data in targeting, like Snapchat, Twitter, LinkedIn, Pinterest, Spotify, Pandora, and video streaming services.
+There are still many platforms that allow the use of demographic and third-party data in targeting, like LinkedIn, Pinterest, Spotify, Pandora, and CTV streaming services.

 As is the case with every digital advertising tactic, understanding your long-term goals, member lifetime value, and average cost-per-acquisition is vital in determining a comfortable budget for your campaigns.
-Starting out with a limited budget (even $10 per day!) on Facebook is okay - just make sure you regularly dive into your data to figure out what’s working and what could use some work.
+Starting out with a limited budget (even $10 per day!) on Facebook is okay - just make sure you regularly dive into your data to figure out what’s working and what could be improved.

 Test audiences, test creative, test landing pages, test placements - collecting this level of detail will help you make better, data-driven decisions for your social media campaigns.